-They embraced while the staff smiled and customers stepped around them, unperturbed.
-Blinking madly, I asked hoarsely, "Did you just come from the bookshop?"
+They embraced while the staff smiled and customers stepped around them.
+Blinking madly, I asked, "Did you just come from the bookshop?"

 "Yeah."
 David grinned.
 "Lupin and the owner were in the back, and I got hired on the spot."
 He announced proudly, "I start work tomorrow."

 Cami and Snuffles were playing tag on the green when I began walking toward Remus.
 He looked up from his book when the dog barked.
 Catching sight of me, he tossed it aside and stood.
-Meeting me halfway across the common, his gaze flickered over my face and hair.
-He didn't look so good either, but I drank the sight of him in.
-A half smile curved his lips while he waited for me to speak.
+We met halfway across the common.
+His gaze flickered over my face and hair.
+I drank the sight of him in.
+A half-smile curved his lips while he waited for me to speak.

 Brushing off my cheeks with the backs of my fingers, I took a shuddery breath and said, "The reason why I lied, and kept things from you, why I couldn't bear the thought of you being hurt, and why I was willing to sleep with you to prove that I care…"